gw-cs2312/gw-cs2312.github.io/examples/sample.md

   * Lab 3 meets Friday: 9:00 - 10:15 AM EST in SEH 1450

 **Office Hours:**
-  * Prof. Vishesh Patel: After Class, SEH 1st Floor Bump Space (or by appointment)
+  * Prof. Vishesh Patel: After Class, SEH 1st or 4th Floor Bump Space (or by appointment)
   * Prof. Kasia Hitczenko: Office Hours: Wednesdays 12:30-1:30 in SEH 5520 (or by appointment)

 ### Course Description and Learning Outcomes